 The Company is responding to the energy transition and evaluating strategic opportunities including advancing select projects and investing in new technologies.
 Desire for low carbon alternatives by customers, increasing competition and changes in demand could have an impact on the nature of services offered as the Company executes on those plans.
 Geopolitical instability in certain regions of the world and concern regarding energy security may have short and medium term impacts on the desirability of Canadian oil and gas, impacting the demand for the Company's infrastructure.
-The infrastructure segment primarily derives revenue from stable long-term take-or-pay agreements with investment grade counterparties.
+The Company placed two significant projects relating to the energy transition in service, allowing increased throughput of the Moose Jaw facility and the blending of biofuels at the Edmonton Terminal.
+The Infrastructure segment primarily derives revenue from stable long-term take-or-pay agreements with investment grade counterparties.
 Such trends could also impact Company's ability to renew or renegotiate these contracts and may impact operational and financial results of the Infrastructure segment.

-The following table sets forth the operating results from the Company's Infrastructure segment for the for the three months ended March 31, 2022 and 2021:
+The following table sets forth the operating results from the Company's Infrastructure segment for the three and six months ended June 30, 2022, and 2021: